Tips for students entering Cornell

 Funding and Finances

-The EEB department guarantees funding through Teaching Assistantships to all its graduate students, but many students also find support through Cornell or national fellowships.
-Teaching assistantship salaries are close to the national average for TAships, and Cornell’s current salaries can be found here.
-While rent is high in Ithaca, the cost of living is still close to the US average and most students find the department’s stipends to be very liveable.
-Click here to see Cornell’s assessment of the cost of living and learning in Ithaca!
-Keep in mind that TAships also include full coverage of tuition; your salary is separate.
+The EEB department guarantees five years of funding through Teaching Assistantships to all its graduate students.
+Many students also find support through fellowships provided by Cornell or programs like NSF’s GRFP.
+Teaching assistantship salaries are close to the national average for TAships, and Cornell lists current graduate student salaries online.
+Cornell provides an assessment of the cost of living and learning in Ithaca, but you can also ask current grads about their experience!
+Keep in mind that TAships include full coverage of tuition; your stipend is in addition to tuition coverage.

 For all students, Alternatives Federal Credit Union in Ithaca provides community programs with tax assistance and other financial advising services.